MailTape/MailTape-v1/_posts/2018-06-03-MALFNKTION.md

 # MailTape's selection

 ## MALFNKTION & Zoya – Be Free
 _Sanjay_: **"**Fresh from the presses, this latest track from [MALFNKTION](https://malfnktion.bandcamp.com/) is a collaboration with LA-based singer [Zoya](http://www.zoyamusicofficial.com/).
-Uplifting and melodic sounds for a Sunday morning 'hoping to induce positive energy around you and exhilarate your soul'.**"**
+Uplifting and melodic sounds for this morning 'hoping to induce positive energy around you and exhilarate your soul'.**"**

 ## Yaeji – drink i'm sippin on
 _Sanjay_: **"**Rapping in Korean, the New York City and Seoul-based producer [Kathy Yaeji Lee](https://www.yaeji.nyc/) delivers a nonchalant and breathy vocal track that glides over propulsive drums instead of sinking right into them.
 A great example of an ocean-deep strain of house, hip-hop, and subversive pop with a fervent DIY aesthetic.**"**